B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 - CA3.x = Implement & report (deliver your plan, just transition, ongoing disclosures)

-Size matters – B Lab assigns size by workers or revenue, whichever is higher.
+Size matters – B Lab assigns companies a size category by workers (B Corp's term for employees) or revenue, whichever is higher.
 Small & Medium share the same Climate Action path; Large has extra requirements from Year 0.

 Size boundaries (quick reference)

 B Lab assigns size by workers or revenue – whichever is higher.
-Thresholds are in USD; workers are FTE.
+Thresholds are in USD; workers are full-time equivalent (FTE).
 You can read more about these definitions directly from B Corp here.

 Assign the higher category if workers and revenue point to different tiers.